Table of contents

 For all other bookings, <tr%ONGOING%> would be substituted with <tr>

-If we assume that the Example Screen Output shown above was what was displayed on the screen at 08.15 in the morning - at that point in time, one booking is "ongoing" - the one highlighted on the screen in red.
+If we assume that the Example Screen Output shown above was what was being displayed on the screen at 08.15 in the morning - at that point in time, one booking is "ongoing" - the one highlighted on the screen in yellow.

-In your external style sheet, you can change the styling of this special "ongoing" class, as follows:
+In the "Custom CSS Styling" field, you can change the styling of this special "ongoing" class, as follows:

 Similarly, you can "style" other visual screen elements in this way.
 For example, to change the "Today's Booking" text (contained within <h1></h1>) to be red, you could enter: